dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/doc/README-04-Application_configuration.md

   profiles: PROD
 ```

-Additionally we set as default environment `local` (`spring:profiles:active: local`) in the first section.
+Additionally we set as default environment `local` (`spring.profiles.active=local`) in the first section.
 This can be overriden by passing e.g. `--spring.profiles.active=PROD` at start time.
 We chose to set `local` as default to avoid accidentally accessing production environment during local development.

-In the second section (separated by dashes) we set environment `PROD` specific configurations overriding configurations of the first section.
+In the second section (separated by three dashes) we set environment `PROD` specific configurations overriding configurations of the first section.
 (We do not have different properties in place, yet.
-So properties are all inherited from default profile above).
+So properties are all inherited from default profile `local`).

 During startup the active profile name is logged: